james-pre/tempest/readme.md

-# Darwin
+# Zenith

-Darwin is a simple C++ evolution simulator that allows you to train loose neural networks.
+Zenith is a simple C++ evolution simulator that allows you to train loose neural networks.

 ## Getting Started